dev-ritik/dev-ritik.github.io/_posts/2019-12-25-Simple-Servers.md

 Being pretty simple in use, it’s good to try them all once.

-> The vast landscape of Computer Networking and Services is waiting to be explored.
-Hope this would have helped you to get some introduction in the field.
-Moving ahead, you can give my next blog on ‘HTTP & WebSocket’ a read…
+> 🚀 Ready to Conquer the Digital Frontier?
+This glimpse is just the beginning of your journey into Computer Networking and Services.
+Dive into my next blog on ‘HTTP & WebSocket’ for an even more thrilling ride.
+The tech adventure continues! 🌐💻

 [HTTP & WebSockets](https://medium.com/mobile-development-group/http-websockets-9c6704e44a2a?source=post_page-----cc465f340658--------------------------------)
 > How are they connected to sockets?
 How is HTTP evolving?
 HTTP/2?
 HTTP/3?
 QUIC?
 Is WebSockets the same as Sockets?…